Skip to main content

 • Trustees or beneficiaries of a trust

 You will receive a separate email from us by 31 May 2019 advising whether you are registered with the ATO as an employer with ‘closely held payees’.
-If you do not receive an email from us by 31 May 2019 and you believe that you are an employer with ‘closely held payees’, please contact us.
+If you do not receive an email from us by 31 May 2019 and believe you are an employer with ‘closely held payees’, please get in touch with us.

 If you haven’t started using STP yet, you will need to do the following before 1 July 2019:

 • Update your payroll system so that it can complete STP requirements.
-We are partners with a number of software providers, including Xero, MYOB and Quickbooks, so can assist with special pricing and offers that we have received from those different software providers; or
+We are partners with several software providers, including Xero, MYOB and Quickbooks, so we can assist with special pricing and offers that we have received from those different software providers or

 • Apply for a deferral; or

-• Advise us and we will assist you to complete these payroll reporting requirements for you.
+• Advise us, and we will assist you in completing these payroll reporting requirements.

 Summary of the new regime

-Employers generally are currently required to withhold tax from an employee’s salary and wages at the time they pay the salary.
+Employers are generally required to withhold tax from an employee’s salary and wages when they pay the salary.
 The employer then lodges an activity statement (BAS or IAS) at a relevant time (monthly or quarterly) to pay the ATO the tax withheld.
-At the end of the year, all the gross salary and wage amounts paid and tax withheld is provided to the employee in a PAYG payment summary.
+At the end of the year, all the gross salary and wage amounts paid and tax withheld are provided to the employee in a PAYG payment summary.
 A summarised report is also sent from the employer to the ATO.
-From there, the ATO has the task of ensuring all employees were adequately paid, amounts were correctly withheld and the employer met their PAYG obligations.
+From there, the ATO ensures all employees are adequately paid, amounts are correctly withheld, and the employer meets their PAYG obligations.

 Single touch payroll – new and current requirements compared